-As far as possible, supervisors should order employees to work from home.
-If there are no appropriate childcare options, no possibility of working from home and no compensation days or flexitime credits and also no child sick days (see above) available, it is now possible from April 20, 2020 up to and including March 31, 2021 to take a total of 34 working days – based on a five-day week – off work under a non-tariff agreement with continued payment of remuneration and a further 16 working days without continued payment of remuneration – again based on a five-day week.
+If there are no appropriate childcare options, no possibility of working from home and no compensation days or flexitime credits and also no child sick days (see item 1 above for the prerequisites ) available, it has been possible since March 28, 2021 to take a total of 34 working days – based on a five-day week – off work under a non-tariff agreement with continued payment of remuneration and a further 16 working days without continued payment of remuneration – again based on a five-day week.
+This is irrespective of whether it is possible to work from home or not.
 It is also possible to take half days off.
-This provision replaces a claim for loss of earnings under the Infection Protection Act (6 weeks with 67% of the net salary).